loadsys/CakePHP-Serializers/README.md

 ## Basic Use Case ##

-The basic concept for this plugin is to create an end to end solution for serializing and deserializing CakePHP respones into JSON.
-This plugin is primarily designed around the use of Ember and Ember Data.
+The basic concept for this plugin is to create an end to end solution for serializing and deserializing CakePHP responses into JSON.
+This plugin is primarily designed around the use of Ember and Ember Data with the ActiveModelAdapter.

 So serializing a CakePHP model data array: